Know Your Product's True Impact.

 Green claims without evidence are a liability.

-The regulatory landscape is shifting fast.
-The EU Green Claims Directive will require substantiated lifecycle evidence for environmental marketing claims.
+The EU Green Claims Directive requires substantiated lifecycle evidence for environmental marketing claims.
 Getting ahead of this now protects your brand and creates a genuine competitive advantage with sustainability-conscious consumers.

-A Lifecycle Assessment (LCA) is a systematic, standardised methodology for quantifying the environmental impacts of a product or service across its entire life — from extraction of raw materials, through manufacturing, distribution, and consumer use, to eventual disposal or recycling.
+An LCA quantifies the environmental impacts of a product across its entire life, from raw materials through manufacturing, distribution, and use, to disposal or recycling.
+It covers far more than carbon: water use, land use, ecotoxicity, acidification, and more.

 Lifecycle analysis data and product assessment